A Grant Program to Nurture New Ideas at Carnegie Mellon

 One of the defining characteristics of Carnegie Mellon is a continuous flow of new ideas, experiments, startups, collaborations and inventions.

-ProSEED is a CMU-wide initiative designed to provide seed funding to build on this strength and encourage boundary-crossing creativity and novel experimentation — to carry out our mission of research and teaching, improve the quality of life at the university, synergize resources, and strengthen collaboration across the university.
+ProSEED is a CMU-wide initiative designed to coordinate and provide seed funding to build on this strength and encourage boundary-crossing creativity and novel experimentation — to carry out our mission of research and teaching, improve the quality of life at the university, synergize resources, and strengthen collaboration across the university.

 For questions, please contact us at ProSEED@andrew.cmu.edu.